metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

 [^4]
 We do not add pen names as separate authors, instead we use [author credits](#author-credits) to show how an edition was credited with another name.
 (note an illustration would be good here)
-Additionally an alias[link to section about aliases] should also be added to the author entity.
+Additionally an alias[link to section about aliases] should also be added to the author entity.<br>
 Examples:<br>
 [Stephen King](https://bookbrainz.org/author/128d9490-ee19-4270-a070-32e0a36847f5) has aliases and is credited as, Richard Bachman and Beryl Evans [^2]